-- strict waste acceptance procedures will be adhered to, to ensure only permitted wastes are accepted on site; - the site will be monitored for odours by site operatives throughout the working day with entries noted both in the site diary and odour management spreadsheet; - in the event that odours are detected, investigations will be undertaken to determine the cause and appropriate remedial action to be taken and the relevant EHO will be informed; - good housekeeping methods will be undertaken on site.
+- An Odour Management Plan will be in place to ensure compliance and prevent or minimise any fugitive odour emissions from the operations; - Strict waste acceptance procedures will be adhered to, to ensure only permitted wastes are accepted on site; - The site will be monitored for odours by site operatives throughout the working day with entries noted both in the site diary and odour management spreadsheet;

+- in the event that odours are detected, investigations will be undertaken to determine the cause and appropriate remedial action to be taken and the relevant regulators will be informed; - Good housekeeping methods will be undertaken on site.
 Building floors will be swept daily after loading up material.
 All bay floors and walls to be cleaned/ swept three times per week when bays are completely empty.
-Additionally, all operational areas of the site will be swept as and when required in line with the daily inspections and appropriate remedial and corrective action will be implemented as soon as is practicable;

-- wastes with high odour risk will be stored within the building/containers preventing the potential for odour emissions (e.g. AHP; non-conforming wastes delivered to site) - the roller shutter doors of the building will be kept closed whenever operationally practicable
+Additionally, all operational areas of the site will be swept as and when required in line with the daily inspections and appropriate remedial and corrective action will be implemented as soon as is practicable; - Wastes with high odour risk will be stored within the building/containers preventing the potential for odour emissions (e.g. AHP; non-conforming wastes delivered to site); - The roller shutter doors of the building will be kept closed whenever operationally practicable.